 Coordinated Access System

-Work is underway with community partners to put in place a Coordinated Access System.
+Community agencies in partnership with the City of Greater Sudbury have implemented a Coordinated Access System.
 This means that people who are experiencing homelessness will be matched to the level of housing and/or supports that best meets their needs.
 Community partners will work together, instead of the person having to go from place to place.
-A Coordinated Access System will allow the City to collect data about homelessness that will help determine where we need to focus more resources.
-The City expects to implement a Coordinated Access System in early 2021.
+A Coordinated Access System allows the City to collect data about homelessness that will help determine where we need to focus more resources.

 Part of a Coordinated Access System is holding a “By-Name List.”
 This is a real-time list of people experiencing homelessness in our community.
 It includes every individual who is homeless and consents to having their name added to the list.
 With a By-Name List, we will know, in real time, how many people are homeless, how many people were housed, and how we are doing at reducing the number of people who are homeless in Greater Sudbury.

-To learn more about By-Name Lists, visit https://bfzcanada.ca/by-name-lists/.
+To learn more about By-Name Lists, visit Built for Zero Canada.